yerzhankaratay/AWT/exampleSite/content/blog/brazilian ecommerce cohort analysis.md

 orders = orders[(orders['order_status'] != 'unavailable') & (orders['order_status'] != 'canceled')]
 ```

-Let's choose all order but the ones with status unavailable and canceled.
-The shop has to return the payment for these orders back to customers, so this shouldn't count.
+Let's choose all orders except the ones where status is unavailable or canceled.
+The shop has to return the payment for these orders back to customers, so this probably shouldn't count.

 ```
 paid_orders = len(orders)